InnocentThecent/my-brand-api/README.md

 # My Brand API

-This is the source code of [my tutorial](https://rahmanfadhil.com/express-rest-api/)
+This is the API for my brand